wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_deb.rst

 Install Wazuh server with DEB packages
 ======================================

-For Debian/Ubuntu platforms, installing Wazuh server components is a matter of little more than adding the appropriate repositories and installing the relevant packages from them.
+For Debian/Ubuntu platforms, installing Wazuh server components is a matter of adding the appropriate repositories and installing the relevant packages from them.

-Adding Wazuh repositories
+Adding Wazuh Repositories
 -------------------------

 The first thing you need to do is to add the Wazuh repository to your Wazuh server.
 Alternatively, if you prefer to download the wazuh-manager package directly, you can find it :ref:`here <packages>`.